+This brochure is written with the hope that you will come to know what baptism means and how serious and permanent a decision it is for your life.
+Be sure that you are completely ready to commit your life to Yahweh and to be faithful in all things before you submit to the waters of immersion.
 When a person is called to the Truth, he or she is convicted to do all that Yahweh requires.
-A desire wells up inside to be obedient in everything that the Scriptures command.
+A desire wells up inside to be obedient in everything that the Scriptures demand.

-Key to that obedience is the ordinance of baptism.
-The Scriptures teach baptism; the Apostles performed it; Yahshua Himself submitted to it as an example to us; and the Holy Spirit is given as a direct result of it, Acts 2:38.
-Whether or not to submit to baptism into Yahshua’s Name to become a son or daughter of Yahweh Almighty is the most important decision you as a Believer will make.
+The question becomes, how necessary is baptism?
+The New Testament Scriptures teach baptism; the Apostles performed it; Yahshua Himself submitted to baptism to “fulfill all righteousness” (Matt.
+3:15) and His example is for us.
+The Holy Spirit is given as a direct result of baptism, Acts 2:38.
+Whether or not to submit to baptism into Yahshua’s Name to become a son or daughter of Yahweh Almighty is the most important decision you as a Bible believer will ever make.

 Are You Willing to Permanently Change?

-A principal truth of Yahweh’s Word is the simple fact that Yahweh will bar those from His Kingdom who are still in their natural, sinful, human condition.
+A principal truth of Yahweh’s Word is the simple fact that Yahweh will bar those from His Kingdom who are still in their natural, sinful condition.
 We must first be changed in heart to take on the mind of Yahshua.
-He told a parable of the man who was ejected from the wedding of Yahshua and His chosen Bride because he lacked a wedding garment.
+He told a parable of the man who was ejected from the wedding of Yahshua and His chosen bride because he lacked a wedding garment.
 The spiritual message is that we cannot approach Him unprepared and unchanged in heart (Matt.
 22:12-14).

 In order to be considered one of Yahweh’s sons or daughters a dynamic transformation in your very thinking must first occur.
-That change includes the desire to put sin out of your life by leaving behind the old nature in the burial waters of baptism.
-You come out of the water a new person, a new creation with a different way of looking at life.
+That change includes the sincere desire to put sin out of your life by leaving behind the old nature in the burial waters of baptism.
+You come out of the water a new person, a new creation with a different goal in life and a transforming way of living it.
 See Ezekiel 18:31.

-As a result, instead of living for yourself and seeking always to satisfy personal wants and ambitions, you as a converted child of Yahweh desire above all else to obey Him and live for Him for the remainder of your life.
+As a result, instead of living to satisfy personal wants and ambitions, you as a converted child of Yahweh desire above all else to obey Him and live for Him for the rest of your life.

 Yahshua now rules your thoughts and your actions.
 His life becomes the pattern for your life.
 Through Yahweh’s Spirit you see the world and look at your life through His eyes.
 You see your earthly existence as nothing less than training for an everlasting Kingdom.

-Before you commit to baptism and submit to the waters of immersion, you must be absolutely sure of your decision.
-You must be aware that there are severe consequences if you do not following through in your commitment to Yahweh after your baptism.
+Before you commit to baptism and submit to the cleansing waters of immersion, you must be absolutely sure of your decision.
+You must be aware that there are severe consequences if you do not following through in your new obligations to Yahweh after your baptism.
 The irrevocable promise you make at immersion includes complete obedience to Yahweh.

 No Turning Back

-At baptism you make a commitment to Yahweh to be faithful until death.
 Through immersion you enter into a unique New Covenant promise with Him.
+You make a commitment to Yahweh to be faithful until death.

-· To keep all His annual Feasts every year, along with the weekly Sabbath?
-Am I prepared to find other employment if necessary in order to be faithful to the Feasts and the Fourth Commandment?
+- to keep all His annual Feasts every year, along with the weekly Sabbath?
+Am I prepared to find other employment if necessary in order to be faithful to the Feasts and the Fourth Commandment, Saturday Sabbath, obligation?

 We are commanded to come out of the world (2Cor.
 6:17), and that means to leave error and follow Truth.
 You must be willing to make permanent changes in the way you live your life so that you will be found worthy of the Kingdom.